ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 ALTERNATING SINGLE LEG LOW BOX SQUAT (Advanced)

-Notes: If you are advanced, you’re going to perform this from a lower box or a very low piece of furniture.
+Exercise notes: If you are performing the advanced bodyweight workout circuit, you’re going to perform this single leg bodyweight squat from a lower box or a very low piece of furniture.

 alternating single leg high box SQUAT (beginner)

-Notes: If you are intermediate or beginner, you can simply raise the box.
+Exercise notes: If you are doing this as an intermediate or beginners bodyweight routine, you can simply raise the box.
 The box can be any surface that you can get yourself down to, even a bed or a couch.

 1 1/2 BOTTOMED OUT SQUATS (ALL LEVELS)

-Notes: This exercise helps us emphasize the parallel-to-below-parallel range of the squat, which is usually the weakest area of the squat.
+Exercise notes: This exercise helps us emphasize the parallel-to-below-parallel range of motion of the squat, which is usually the weakest area of the squat.

 JUMP SQUAT (ALL LEVELS)

-Notes: Your legs are probably pretty fried at this point, but try to maintain the jump squat for one minute, rest/pausing if you have to.
+Exercise notes: Your legs are probably pretty fried by this point of your home workout, but try to maintain the jump squat for one minute, rest/pausing if you have to.
+This is one of the toughest leg exercises to end the circuit with!

 UPPER BODY UPPER PUSH